Render96/ModelPack/README.md

 * models_rtx: contains the raw files of the most recent rtx version as well as goddard.
 * dynos_and_goddard: contains the most recent dynos files as well as goddard.
 * rtx_dynos_and_goddard: contains the most recent rtx dynos files as well as goddard.
+* models_archive: contains zips of previous versions of the model pack.

 ### How to pull